kdhht2334/Tensorflow-keras-tutorial/README.md

 ## Tensorflow and keras tutorial

-We will use `tf.keras`, a way to more easily and efficiently use the tensor flow.
+We will use `tf.keras`, a way to more easily and efficiently use the tensorflow.

 This will show you how to make model design and tensorflow easier than ever before.